 If a man, in the course of a scuffle, smashed the limb of another man with a club, he shall pay one mina of silver.

 These laws seem to have been effective, as Ur-Nammu's reign was peaceful and the region flourished in every area of civilization.
 In the year 2030 BCE the Gutians rose again against the cities of Sumer, and Ur-Nammu led his army to meet them.
-Possibly leading from the front of his forces, the king was killed in battle and, according to the Sumerian poem The Death of Ur-Nammu and His Descent to the Underworld, his army scattered and “his body lay tossed aside like a broken urn.”
+Possibly leading from the front of his forces, the king was killed in battle and, according to the famous poem previously noted, The Death of Ur-Nammu and His Descent to the Underworld, his army scattered and “his body lay tossed aside like a broken urn.”
+Ur-Nammu's spirit then descends to the underworld where he is given a hero's welcome.

 This poem, which is a fascinating blend of history, mythology, theology, and wisdom literature, elevated Ur-Nammu to legendary status as a great king who died for his people and ensured his immortality as it was recited for generations.
 His son Shulgi avenged his death by decimating the Gutians and driving the survivors completely from the region of Sumer.
 Ur-Nammu's careful administration of the government provided Shulgi with the stability and resources to completely realize a Sumerian Renaissance and the highest elevation of Sumerian culture.